-Danny Cepero is in his second season as an assistant coach with the Louisville men's soccer program where is primary responsibility on the field is working with the Cardinals' goalkeepers.
+Danny Cepero is in his third season as an assistant coach with the Louisville men's soccer program where his primary responsibility on the field is working with the Cardinals' goalkeepers.
 He is also responsible for the equipment needs of the team.

 Cepero arrived in Louisville after two seasons at Florida Gulf Coast as the goalkeeper coach.
 In his first season FGCU in 2011, Cepero worked closely with team's goalkeepers, which included an Atlantic Sun All-Conference first team and a Lowe's Senior CLASS finalist and All-America first team selection in senior Adam Glick and A-Sun Tournament MVP, freshman Nathan Ingham.
 Under his direction, the goalkeeping tandem combined for a 12-6-2 overall record in net, recording a 1.11 goals against average and a .772 save percentage to go with four shutouts.